dannywillems/CustomizeCalendars.ionic/README.md

 BUILD AND INSTALL
 -----------------
-To avoid to repeat commands to type into the terminal, a shell script (build.sh) is available.
+To avoid to repeat commands to type into the terminal, a shell script (buildAndroid.sh) is available.
 It builds the application and move the apk (only for Android).
 If adb is installed and if there's a Android device connected, it will install and run the application.